We have moved!

-To ensure that the documentation is readable and has a similar style throughout we have a few rules to follow.
-These rules are set up with an automatic style linter called Vale.
+To ensure that the documentation is readable and has a similar style throughout we have defined a set of guidelines to follow.
+These guidelines are set up with an automatic style linter called Vale.
 Additionally we have a GitHub bot that will check PRs for broken rules and advise you what to change.

 Punctuation in headings